Entwicklungsleiter/howto_build_a_website_on_wordpress/server_configuration.md

 # Server configuration

-Note: This document is part of the documentation "[Howto build a website on wordpress](https://github.com/Entwicklungsleiter/howto_build_a_website_on_wordpress)".
-You might want to begin from the very start of it.
+Note: This document is part of the documentation "[Howto build a website on wordpress](./README.md)".
+You might want to start from the very beginning of it.

 ## Server configuration overview